-- The nature and significance of the lease to the landlord's business will be crucial. - In determining the significance of a lease, the length of the lease and the size of the payment will be relevant. - If the lease constitutes the whole structure of the profit-making apparatus, the receipt may be on capital account. - If the landlord has several leases as part of its business structure and the receipt relates to only one of them, the general rule is that the receipt will not relate to the capital structure.
-However, this general rule may not apply if the one lease out of several constitutes a significant part of the business.
+- In determining the nature and significance of the lease in relation to the landlord's activity, regard may be had to the duration of the agreement and also to whether the landlord ordinarily enters into such agreements.
+In this respect, the more fundamental the agreement is to the landlord's business (ie, the more "crippled" the business is subsequent to the agreement's cancellation) the more likely it is to be capital. - Where a lease is surrendered and the property concerned cannot readily be leased again (for example where the property has been set up for a particular purpose which is specific to the lessee), the lease surrender payment may be considered to be a capital amount. - The method of calculation of the sum payable is not determinative (however, where a lease surrender payment is merely commutation of rent that would otherwise have been payable under the lease, this may point towards the payment being revenue in nature). - If the lease constitutes the whole structure of the profit making apparatus, the receipt may be on capital account. - If the landlord has several leases as part of its business structure and the receipt relates to only one of them, then generally the receipt will not relate to the capital structure.
+However, this may not be the position if the one lease out of several constitutes a significant part of the business.